viur-framework/flare/README.md

 - [pyodide-html](https://github.com/xhlulu/pyodide-html) is another HTML object library for Pyodide which can be directly installed from within Pyodide.

 ## License
-Copyright (C) 2021 by Mausbrand Informationssysteme GmbH.
+Copyright © 2021 by Mausbrand Informationssysteme GmbH.

 Mausbrand and ViUR are registered trademarks of Mausbrand Informationssysteme GmbH.